vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       This function is first called with *activationReason* arInitial.
 At this point the function should request the input frames it needs and return NULL.
-When one or all of the requested frames are ready, this function is called again with *activationReason* arFrameReady or arAllFramesReady.
+When one or all of the requested frames are ready, this function is called again with arAllFramesReady.
       The function should only return a frame when called with *activationReason* arAllFramesReady.

-      In the case of arFrameReady, use queryCompletedFrame_\ () to find out which of the requested frames is ready.

-      Most filters will only need to handle arInitial and arAllFramesReady.
+      If a the function is called with arError all processing has to be aborted and any.

    *instanceData*
       The filter's private instance data.